 In the first example the expression is defining a function of two variables since there is really no way in Maple to give either of the unknowns \mathbf{x} or \mathbf{a} any more importance than the other.
 But in the second example the arrow notation clearly singles out the unknown \mathbf{x} as the input so this defines a function of one variable, and the unknown \mathbf{a} is to be thought of as a constant (or a "parameter").
 In the third example the arrow notation clearly defines a function of two variables.

-What does the following command define?
+Exercise: What does the following command define?

+'''

-[> a -> ax^2;
+[ > a -> ax^2;

+[ >

+'''

 Notice how these last examples demonstrate a difference between Maple and standard mathematical notation.
 For example, when one writes a formula for the general quadratic, one usually writes $a x^2 + b x + c$, and it is understood that this defines a function of one variable (the x) and the function has three parameters (the a, b, and c).
 This is because we have a convention in mathematics to treat some letters as variables (for example x, y, and z) and some other letters as constants or parameters (for example a, b, and c).
-Maple does not have any knowledge of this convention so in an expression Maple treats all unassigned names (i.e., all unknowns) as variables.
+Maple does not have any knowledge of this convention, so in an expression Maple treats all unassigned names (i.e., all unknowns) as variables.

 In all the examples of expressions and Maple functions given above, we never gave any of them a name.
 But we can always use the assignment operator to give an expression or function a name, and this makes working with expressions and functions much more convenient.
-So for example, here is an expression named f and a Maple function named g.
+For example, here is an expression named f and a Maple function named g.

-[>f := x2 - 1;

-$[> g := x -> x^2 - 1;$
+[> f := x2 - 1; [> g := x -> x2 - 1;

 Notice that the last command does two distinct things.
 It defines a Maple function and it assigns the function a name.
-When you define a Maple function using the arrow notation and give it a name at the same time using the assignment operator, you get a Maple command that can look quite strange at first, but you need to get very used to this notation. [> defines a mathematical function named g that is equivalent to the Maple function named g defined by the Maple command
+When you define a Maple function using the arrow notation and give it a name at the same time using the assignment operator, you get a Maple command that can look quite strange at first, but you need to get very used to this notation.